 Supply chain trends in technology are transforming the way business is conducted, and it will continue to evolve well into the future.
-There are several key supply chain trends to watch this year and going into 2019.
+There are several new technology and emerging trends in supply chain management to watch in 2019.

 What is a supply chain?
 The answer to what is a supply chain is most simply put as the flow of a product from the procurement of raw materials to the delivery of the final product.
 These are the top 15 supply chain business intelligence technology issues and supply chain trends for today and tomorrow:

 Trend #1: Analytics and Analysis

 The gathering of analytics and supply chain analysis of the data will continue to be of extreme importance.
 The information you acquire through supply chain analysis provides you with the ability to improve your products and services, as well as your operations, hiring practices, marketing campaigns and much more.
 The analysis of your supply chain analytics is essential to improving these aspects, as well as your supply chain marketing.
 You should be using analytics for both internal and external evaluation.
 Do not forget to use analytics to monitor your vendors, personnel and job performance.
 And, supply chain analytics will help you to streamline your entire operations from the purchasing of raw materials to the delivery of your final product.